nyan-matt/me/src/pages/blog/extending-figma-auto-layout-beyond-components-page-template-design.md

   </div>
 </div>

  In the *Button Container* frame above, our design supports common uses where our primary and secondary action buttons are aligned to the right of the container.
 An optional tertiary button is also available in this grouping, but hidden.
-In some cases, we may have also need a button aligned left to accommodate less frequent or distinct actions (e.g, a destructive action).
+In some cases, we may also need a button aligned left to accommodate less frequent or distinct actions (e.g, a destructive action).

  This is likely a repeated pattern within our app for which we can componentize - using auto layout to consistently apply alignment and padding values / tokens that support individual use cases (e.g., only primary and secondary buttons, primary, secondary, and tertiary buttons, etc.)